mulllhausen/software-notes/debian7os-setup.md

     </VirtualHost>

-note that there may be other lines intersperced between these, however this does not matter, so long as these lines exist in this order somewhere within the file then the server certificate will work. now restart apache
+note that there may be other lines intersperced between these, however this does not matter, so long as these lines exist in this order somewhere within the file then the server certificate will work.

+now restart apache

     sudo /etc/init.d/apache2 restart

-and enter the password for your certificate key file if you see a fail message then apache may be using a default password. this is done using the SSLPassPhraseDialog in one of the config files. if you can't find which one then grep will find it for you:
+and enter the password for your certificate key file

+if you see a fail message then apache may be using a default password. this is done using the `SSLPassPhraseDialog` var, in one of the config files. if you can't find which one then grep will find it for you:

     cd /etc/apache2
     grep -ir sslpassphrasedialog *

-once you find this entry then comment it out with a #. then restart apache2 again and make sure it doesn't fail this time. to check that the certificate is recognized open your browser and navigate to `https://myhostname.com`. right click on the padlock and make sure the date of the certificate begins on the current date.
+once you find this entry then comment it out with a #. then restart apache2 again and make sure it doesn't fail this time.

+to check that the certificate is recognized open your browser and navigate to `https://myhostname.com`. right click on the padlock and make sure the date of the certificate begins on the current date.

-install mysql:
+###### install mysql

     sudo apt-get install mysql-server mysql-client

-use the root password found in `/home/bob/notes/pw.gpg` link the mysql config file to that in the local user dir:
+use the root password found in `/home/bob/notes/pw.gpg`

+link the mysql config file to that in the local user dir:

     sudo ln -sf /home/bob/.my.cnf /etc/mysql/my.cnf

-install php5 (cli and apache):
+###### install php5 (cli and apache):

     sudo apt-get install php5